pnkraemer/probdiffeq/docs/getting_started/transitioning_from_other_packages.md

 It might be the most performant probabilistic-IVP-solver library to date.
 But there are some neat little features that ProbDiffEq provides that are unavailable in ProbNumDiffEq.jl.

-Ignoring that ProbNumDiffEq.jl is written in Julia and that ProbDiffEq builds on JAX, the two packages are very similar.
-Both packages should be more or less equally efficient for small(ish) problems.
+Ignoring that ProbNumDiffEq.jl is written in Julia and that ProbDiffEq builds on JAX, the two packages are very similar, and both packages should be more or less equally efficient.
-For high-dimensional differential equations, the state-space model factorisations in ProbDiffEq are expected to yield significant advantages.
-(Benchmarks incoming?).

 The most apparent feature differences between ProbNumDiffEq.jl and ProbDiffEq are (at the time of this writing):

 * ProbNumDiffEq.jl can solve mass-matrix problems, which ProbDiffEq does not yet do.
 * ProbNumDiffEq.jl allows callbacks, which ProbDiffEq does not yet do.
-* ProbDiffEq uses state-space model factorisations not yet implemented in ProbNumDiffEq.jl.
-These factorisations are crucial for high-dimensional problems.
 * ProbDiffEq has a few methods that are not in ProbNumDiffEq.jl, e.g., statistical linearisation solvers.

 Both packages are still evolving, so this list may not remain up-to-date.
 When in doubt, consult each package's API documentation.